Starting in July 2021, Platforms can request only one type of permission when connecting to your Stripe accounts:

 View your account balance

 View basic information about your account: business name, support phone number, time zone, etc.

 List and view the same information above for your connected accounts

-This level is used by platforms like Squarespace or Moonclerk to help their users accept payments online.
-They will be able to create subscriptions, customers, charges, refunds, and more.
+Platforms like Squarespace or Moonclerk use the read and write permission to help their users accept payments online.
+Using this permission allows the connecting application to create subscriptions, customers, charges, refunds, and more.
 They cannot view credit card numbers or copy them off of Stripe.